vickera/ParticleScript/README.md

 *	refresh: 40,                //refresh rate of the canvas in miliseconds
 *	number: 200,                //the number of particles on the canvas at one time
 *	color: 'random',            //color of particles. accepts a color name, hex, rgba, or an array of colors
-*	size: 6,                    //size of the particles. if set as 1, all particles will be the same size.
+*	size: 6,                    //size deviation of the particles.
+1 will make them all the same size.
 *	minSize: 0,                 //sets a minimum size of particles
-*	speed: 40,                  //speed of the particles
+*	speed: 40,                  //speed deviation of the particles
 *	minSpeed: 0,                //sets a minimum speed of particles
 *	shape: 'circle',            //the shape of the particles. square and circle are supported
 *	background: 'black',        //background color of the canvas